ess-dmsc-dram/documents/investigations/MultiDimensionalInvestigation/prototype/Prototype.md

 First we serialize the box structure using the `BoxStructureSerializer` class.
 The serialized box structure is subsequently sent to all ranks.
 Note that this serialized box structure does not contain any events.
 This uses a `boost::mpi::broadcast` communication.
 The box structure is then deserialized on all ranks using the `BoxStructureSerializer` class.
 This box structure is stored together with the  `BoxController` in a `BoxStructureInformation` struct.

 ### 5. Convert all events
 We convert all events on all ranks using the `EventToMDEventConverter` class.

 ### 6. Add events to preliminary box structure
 We add the events on each rank to the empty box structure.
-The events will trickle down the box structure until they hit a n `MDBox`.
-We don't ask the `BoxController` to split the boxes if required.
-This means that on each rank we still have the same box structure topology.
+The events will trickle down the box structure until they hit an `MDBox`.
+We don't ask the `BoxController` to split the boxes.
+This means that we still have the same box structure topology on all ranks.

 ### 7. Send data from the each rank to the correct rank